Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 Place Non-Slip Mats in Areas Near Common Spills or Water

 Installing a slip-resistant mat is the fastest and most affordable way to modify a surface to prevent slips, trips, and falls.
-Some mats have flow-thru designs to allow water to drain.
-Others have oil and grease resistant surfaces or coiled zones to reduce fatigue and discomfort.
+Some restaurant floor mats have flow-thru designs to allow water to drain.
+Others have oil and grease-resistant surfaces or coiled zones to reduce fatigue and discomfort.

 Order Floor Mats and Uniforms from Prudential Overall Supply

 We are a leading supplier of restaurant uniforms, non-slip floor mats, and cleaning supplies.
-Our mission is to focus on safety and cleanliness, as we provide the most effective protective gear and cleanroom services in the industry.
+Our focus is on helping business owners create a safe, professional environment, and to that end we provide the most effective kitchen safety products and workplace apparel in the industry.
+With Prudential in your corner, it’s easy to obtain the accessories you need to establish a proper slips and falls prevention program at your restaurant.
 Order floor mats and uniforms today or call 800-767-5536 for more information.

 Sources: